 Following Proskauer Institute, new associates are matched up with an Associate Advisor and are integrated into the substantive training programs in their respective departments.

-We recently held our second annual Mid-Level Retreat at the W Hotel in Union Square for all third through fifth year associates.
+We recently held our bi-annual Mid-Level Associate Retreat for third through sixth year associates Firmwide in the Eleven Times Square conference facilities.
 Mid-level associates are asked to assume more significant roles on matters and to take on greater responsibilities.
 This "transition" raises unique issues and requires associates to expand their respective skill sets.
-We organized the Retreat to provide our mid-levels with a forum to discuss these issues and to provide them with some tools to push forward their professional development as Proskauer lawyers.
+We organized the retreat to provide our mid-levels with a forum to discuss these issues and to provide them with some tools to push forward their professional development as Proskauer lawyers.

 CONTINUING LEGAL EDUCATION